 Harvesting Sorrel Plants

 You can harvest the leaves as soon as they are 4 inches long.
 If you want to wait for the leaves to fully mature this will be about 2 months after germination.

-Harvesting the leaves of the sorrel plant is easy.
-Simply use a clean pair of scissors or secateurs to cut the leaves from the plant.
+Harvesting the sorrel leaves is easy.
+Simply use a clean pair of scissors or secateurs to cut the leaves from the sorrel.